Maaack/Godot-Game-Template/README.md

 - `Opening.tscn` is a simple scene for fading in/out a few images at the start of the game.
 It then loads the next scene (`MainMenu.tscn`).
 - `MainMenu.tscn` is where a player can start the game, change settings, watch credits, or quit.
 It can link to the path of a game scene to play, and the packed scene of an options menu to use.
 - `Credits.tscn` reads from `ATTRIBUTION.md` to automatically generate the content for it's scrolling text label.
+- `UISoundController.gd` will automatically attach sounds to buttons, tab bars, sliders, and line edits in the scene. `UISoundControllerAutoload.tscn` can be enabled in the project autoloads to apply settings project-wide.
 - `PauseMenu.tscn` works with `PauseMenuController.gd` and `InGameMenuController.gd`. `InGameMenuController.gd` needs to be set to autoload, and `PauseMenuController` is added onto a Node in a scene expected to be run in-game.
 Triggering `ui-cancel` in that scene will then bring up `PauseMenu.tscn` on a higher canvas layer.

 ## Usage